tellurianinteractive/LocoNetMonitor/README.md

 at each meeting.
 In this case, the user of the address is known **if** the person actually do reserve an adress.

-### A Possible Improvement
 Although not bulletproof, a way to check what loco addresses that are actually used.
-If the address is not reserved by a meeting particpant, the adress use will be restricted.
-The restriction is that the loco will not drive, until an address reservation is made.
+If the address is not reserved by a meeting particpant, the adress use will be noted as unassigned and optionally restricted  that the loco will not drive, until an address reservation is made.

-Any tool that can produce CSV can be used to make it easier to manage and to detect possible double address reservations,

-### The Loco Monitor Application
-The application monitors the LocoNet bus and updates its own cache of slots.
-- When a message for a slot is received for the first time, the application request a complete slot read.
-- It then checks if the address used has an address reservation by a person.
-- If not, it sends **set speed zero** for that slot when throttle speed is above 1; the loco cannot be driven.

-The application actually does more:
-- Publish all LocoNet messages as UDP-packets on the local network.
-- Forwards LocoNet messages broadcasted on UDP to LocoNet.
-These two functions uses two different IP ports.

-The UDP functionality is actually used for the internal communication in the application.

-### Create a Loco Address White List
-The application requires some loco address white list service.
-The simple way of doing address reservation is a local CSV-file on the computer where the application is running.
-Anyone can reserve addresses by mailing a CSV-file that the meeting administrator can incorporate with the master file.

-However, the application design permits implementing services that can get the white list from any source, also over the Internet.

 ### Settings
 The *appsettings.json* contains all settings for the application.